newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/certified-interior-designer.md

 ---
 ### Eligibility Criteria
 - Degree in Interior Design
+- Passing grades on the Landscape Architect Registration Examination from [CLARB](www.https://www.clarb.org)

 ### Application Requirements
 - College transcripts (sent directly to the Committee)